1-Rep Max Calculator 💪

 1 rep max estimate formulas 20 reps lines

-If the accuracy of your 1-rep maximum is important, it is best to stick to under ten repetitions, regardless of the method used in our 1RM predictor.
+If the accuracy of your 1-rep maximum is important, it is best to stick to under ten repetitions, regardless of the method used.

 How to measure your one rep max